Google says its AI supercomputer is faster and greener than Nvidia A100 chips - ExBulletin

 Google Fellow Norm Jouppi and Google Distinguished Engineer David Patterson said in a blog post about the system: “This flexibility also allows us to change the topology of our supercomputer interconnections to accelerate the performance of ML (machine learning) models.”

-Google AI on a mobile phone taken February 9, 2023 in Brussels, Belgium. (((Photo by Jonathan Raa/NurPhoto via Getty Images) / Getty Images)

 Google just announced details of its supercomputer, which has been online internally since 2020 at its data center in Mays County, Oklahoma.
-According to Google, his startup Midjourney used the system to train a model that generated a new image when a few words of text were entered.
+According to Google, his Midjourney startup has used the system to train models.
+This model generates a new image when a few words of text are entered.

-CHATGPT AI lists jobs better than humans because millions could lose their jobs

 In the paper, Google found that the chip was up to 1.7 times faster and 1.9 times more power efficient in a system of similar size than a system based on Nvidia’s A100 chip, which hit the market at the same time as the 4th generation TPU. said to be expensive. .